longhorn/longhorn/docs/upgrade.md

 It's recommended to create a recent backup of every volume to the backupstore before upgrade.

-Create an on-cluster backupstore if you haven't already.
-We'll use NFS in this example.
+If you don't have a on-cluster backupstore already, create one.
+Here we'll use NFS for example.
+1. Execute following command to create the backupstore
 ```
 kubectl apply -f https://raw.githubusercontent.com/rancher/longhorn/v0.3-rc/deploy/backupstores/nfs-backupstore.yaml
 ```

-On Settings page, set Backup Target to `nfs://longhorn-test-nfs-svc.default:/opt/backupstore` and click `Save`.
+2. On Longhorn UI Settings page, set Backup Target to `nfs://longhorn-test-nfs-svc.default:/opt/backupstore` and click `Save`.

-Navigate to each volume detail page and click `Take Snapshot`.
+Navigate to each volume detail page and click `Take Snapshot` (it's recommended to run `sync` in the host command line before `Take Snapshot`).
 Click the new snapshot and click `Backup`.
+Wait for the new backup to show up in the volume's backup list before continuing.

 ## Check For Issues

 Make sure no volume is in degraded or faulted state.
-Wait for degraded volumes to heal and delete/restore faulted volumes before proceeding.
+Wait for degraded volumes to heal and delete/salvage faulted volumes before proceeding.

 ## Detach Volumes

 Shutdown all Kubernetes Pods using Longhorn volumes in order to detach the volumes.
-The easiest way to achieve this is by deleting all workloads.
+The easiest way to achieve this is by deleting all workloads and recreate them later after upgrade.
 If this is not desirable, some workloads may be suspended.
 We will cover how each workload can be modified to shut down its pods.

+### Deployment
+Edit the deployment with `kubectl edit deploy/<name>`.
+Set `.spec.replicas` to `0`.

+### StatefulSet
+Edit the statefulset with `kubectl edit statefulset/<name>`.
+Set `.spec.replicas` to `0`.

+### DaemonSet
+There is no way to suspend this workload.
+Delete the daemonset with `kubectl delete ds/<name>`.

+### Pod
+Delete the pod with `kubectl delete pod/<name>`.
+There is no way to suspend a pod not managed by a workload controller.

 ### CronJob
 Edit the cronjob with `kubectl edit cronjob/<name>`.